-The meaning of current account deficit means the value of imports of goods / services / investment income is greater than the value of exports.
+The current account deficit means the value of imports of goods / services / investment income is greater than the value of exports.
 In other words value of import is greater than value of export goods.
 It is also called as a trade deficit.
 Its importance 1) If a current account deficit is financed through borrowing it is said to be more unsustainable.
 This is because borrowing is unsustainable in the long term and countries will be burdened with high interest payments.
 2) If you run a current account deficit, it means you need to run a surplus on the financial / capital account.
 This means foreigners have an increasing claim on your assets, which they could desire to be returned at any time.
 3) A current account deficit, may imply that you are relying on consumer spending, and are becoming uncompetitive.
 This leads to lower growth of the export sector.

 4) A Balance of payments deficit may cause a loss of confidence by foreign investors.
 Therefore, there is always a risk, that investors will remove their investments causing a big fall in the value of your currency (devaluation).
 This can lead to decline in living standards and lower confidence for investment.